-7.1 Universal Mineral Services Canada and Universal Mineral Services Peru
+8.1 Universal Mineral Services Canada and Universal Mineral Services Peru

 Universal Mineral Services Ltd. ("UMS Canada") is a shared service provider company in which the Company holds a 25% equity interest which it acquired for nominal consideration, with the remaining 75% balance being shared equally by three other non-related junior resource explorers certain of which have some directors in common.
-UMS Canada provides head office premises, administrative, geological, accounting, and other advisory services to the Company on a cost recovery basis.
+UMS Canada provides administrative, geological, accounting, and other advisory services to the Company on a cost recovery basis.

-Universal Mineral Services Peru S.A.C. ("UMS Peru") is a company incorporated under Peruvian law, which provides administrative and geological services to Corisur S.A.C and Magma Minerals S.A.C. and to the Peruvian subsidiary of a non-related company.
+Universal Mineral Services Peru S.A.C. ("UMS Peru") is a company incorporated under Peruvian law, which in the past provided administrative and geological services to Corisur S.A.C and Magma Minerals S.A.C. and to the Peruvian subsidiary of a non-related company.
 In order to comply with Peruvian transfer pricing rules, UMS Peru charges its services at cost plus a markup of 5% for administrative services and 7% for geological services.
 During Q4 2023, UMS Peru stopped providing services to the Company and is now in the process of being wound up.
-As a result, the Company recorded a total impairment of \$104,402 through the statement of loss for the year ended December 31, 2023, in relation to its investment in UMS Peru, being \$41,976, and the \$62,426 (US\$47,200) deposit held by UMS Peru, which is not expected to be recovered.